11nafiss/chairoon/README.md

 - Clone or download `this project folder` and then unzip the files.

+## For Frontend
+Go to "client" folder then read README.md for more information.

 ## For Backend
 Follow the command to run the client site:
 - Install all necessary code packages.